Observation of an Accreting Planetary-Mass Companion with Signs of Disk-Disk Interaction in Orion

 \authorrunning{E. Vila, P. Amiot, O. Berné, I. Schroetter, T. Haworth, P. Zeidler}

 {Institut de Recherche en Astrophysique et Planétologie, Université de Toulouse, Centre National de la Recherche Scientifique (CNRS), Centre National d’Etudes Spatiales, 31028 Toulouse, France \\ \and Astronomy Unit, School of Physics and Astronomy, Queen Mary University of London, London E1 4NS, UK \and AURA for the European Space Agency, ESA Office, STScI, 3700 San Martin Drive, Baltimore, MD 21218, USA \and NASA Ames Research Center, MS 245-6, Moffett Field, CA 94035- 1000, USA \and Department of Physics and Astronomy, University of Western Ontario, London, Ontario N6G 2V4, Canada \and Institute for Earth and Space Exploration, University of Western Ontario, London, Ontario N6A 5B7, Canada \and SETI Institute, Mountain View, CA 94043, USA \and Centro de Astrobiología (CAB), INTA-CSIC, Carretera de Ajalvir Km.
 4, Torrejón de Ardoz, 28850 Madrid, Spain \and Instituto de Física Fundamental (Consejo Superior de Investigacion Cientifica), 28006, Madrid, Spain \and Department of Astronomy, Graduate School of Science, The University of Tokyo, 7-3-1 Bunkyo-ku, Tokyo 113-0033, Japan \and Space Telescope Science Institute, 3700 San Martin Dr., Baltimore, MD 21218, USA \and Johns Hopkins University, Bloomberg Center for Physics and Astronomy, 3400 N. Charles Street, Baltimore, MD 21218, USA \and Physikalischer Verein, Gesellschaft f\"ur Bildung und Wissenschaft, Robert-Mayer-Str.
 2, 60325 Frankfurt am Main, Germany \and Institut für Angewandte Physik, Goethe-Universität Frankfurt, Frankfurt am Main, Germany \\ } \abstract {Young ($\lesssim 10$ Myr) planetary-mass companions (PMCs) provide valuable insights into the formation and early evolution of planetary systems.
 To date, only a dozen such objects have been identified through direct imaging.
-Using JWST/NIRCam observations towards the Orion Nebula, obtained as part of the \textit{PDRs4All} Early Release Science program, we have identified a faint point source near the M-type star V2376 Ori.
-Follow-up spectroscopic observations with the MUSE instrument on the VLT confirm that the source, V2376 Ori b, is indeed a young planetary-mass companion.
-It is a member of Orion D, around 80\,pc in the foreground of the Trapezium cluster of Orion and with an age of approximately $7 \pm 3$ Myr.
-We fit the SED of V2376 Ori b to infer a mass of $ \sim 20~M_{\rm Jup}$.
+Using JWST/NIRCam observations towards the Orion Nebula, obtained as part of the \textit{PDRs4All} Early Release Science program, we have identified a faint point source near the M-type star V2376 Ori, a member of Orion D, around 80\,pc in the foreground of the Trapezium cluster of Orion and with an age of approximately $7 \pm 3$ Myr.
+Follow-up spectroscopic observations with the MUSE instrument on the VLT confirm that the source, V2376 Ori b, is indeed a young PMC.
+We fit the SED of V2376 Ori b and infer a mass of $ \sim 20~M_{\rm Jup}$ {with evolutionary tracks}.
 The MUSE spectrum reveals several accretion tracers.
-Based on the H$\alpha$ line intensity, we estimate an accretion rate of $\sim$10$^{-6.5 \pm 0.7}~\rm M_{Jup}\,yr^{-1}$, which is comparable to that of young PMCs such as PDS~70b.
-In addition, the MUSE data cube reveals extended emission in the [O\,\textsc{ii}] doublet at 7320 and 7330~\AA, which is interpreted as evidence of a dynamical interaction between the two sources that, potentially, involves mass transfer between their individual accretion disks.
-These results demonstrate that JWST/NIRCam imaging surveys of young stellar associations can uncover new PMCs, which can then be confirmed and characterized through ground-based spectroscopic follow-up. } \keywords{brown dwarfs -- exoplanets -- stars: low-mass -- accretion, accretion disks -- direct imaging }
+Based on the H$\alpha$ line intensity, we estimate an accretion rate of $\sim$10$^{-6.6 \pm 0.2}~\rm M_{Jup}\,yr^{-1}$, which is comparable to that of young PMCs such as PDS~70b.
+In addition, the MUSE data cube reveals extended emission in the [O\,\textsc{ii}] doublet at 7320 and 7330~\AA, which is interpreted as evidence of a dynamical interaction between the two sources that potentially involves mass transfer between their individual accretion discs.
+These results demonstrate that JWST/NIRCam imaging surveys of young stellar associations can uncover new PMCs, which can then be confirmed and characterized through ground-based spectroscopic follow-up. } \keywords{brown dwarfs -- exoplanets -- stars: low-mass -- accretion, accretion discs -- direct imaging }